thu-ml/RDT2/CONTRIBUTING.md

 * The complete traceback of any exceptions
 * Any additional context that may help (e.g., screenshots)

 Reproducibility is critical.
-If you encountered the issue after modifying **RDT 2**, please attempt to reproduce it on an unmodified copy of `main` and share a code snippet that allows us to quickly replicate the problem.
+If you encountered the issue after modifying **RDT2**, please attempt to reproduce it on an unmodified copy of `main` and share a code snippet that allows us to quickly replicate the problem.

 For feature requests, please first check whether a similar request already exists.
 If not, please provide: